MindAI/MiPepid/README.md

 * `start_at`: the 1-based starting position of this sORF on the original DNA sequence.
 * `end_at`: the 1-based ending position of this sORF on the original DNA sequence.
 * `classification`: the predicted class of the sORF, either `coding` or `noncoding`.
-* `probability`: the probability that this sORF is in the positive class.
+* `probability`: the probability that this sORF is in the assigned class.

 ### How to run a demo
 There is a sample DNA sequence file `sample_seqs.fasta` under the directory `./demo_files/`.
 You can try to run `MiPepid` on this file: